Biplab Kumar Deb: Chief Minister

 Deb contested the election from Banamalipur Constituency in Agartala, which was held by Indian National Congress MLA Gopal Chandra Roy, and won by a margin of 9,549 votes.
 Deb led the Tripura's Election campaign and defeated Left Front after 25 years by winning 44 seats with his ally Indigenous Peoples Front of Tripura out of possible 60 seats in Tripura.

 Deb campaigned on the subject of youth employment opportunities, which he promised to improve if elected Chief Minister of Tripura.
 He also promised the employees of Tripura that he would implement the 7th Pay Commission once he got elected.
 Deb brought in key BJP ministers from across India to campaign for the party in Tripura.

 He took the oath of office as the 10th Chief Minister of Tripura on 9 March 2018.
 During his tenure as the Chief Minister of Tripura, several government programs & schemes were implemented for the development of Tripura.

 Economic development of Tripura

+The Minister of State for Railways, Rajen Gohain along with the Chief Minister of Tripura, Biplab Kumar Deb and other dignitaries flagging off the Agartala-Deoghar Express Weekly train, at Agartala Railway Station, in Agartala on 6 July 2018.

 In June 2018, the State Government of Tripura under Deb presented its first state budget, which was a 'deficit free budget'.
 In January 2019, the 15th Finance Commission, headed by N K Singh, held detailed discussions with the State Government of Tripura headed by Deb.
 The Commission acknowledged the effective measures taken by the government during its first 10 months in office & fully shared the vision to make Tripura a model state.